mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 joked that the Saregonians are on a life-long scavenger hunt forced upon them by its ruling computer system.

-The world’s opportune location on a sizable jump-
+The world's opportune location on a sizable jump-
 1 main has made it rich from trade, the bounties of which are shared among its populace.
 Wealth is not shared equally but according to need and relatively